Best Trolling Motor Battery Box – For Onboard Protection

 It features polypropylene construction, is acid resistant and it has secure straps that are designed to resist 350 pounds of force, so they should keep your battery safe and secure.
 It’s also vented for safety.

-However, being on the basic end of the scale, it doesn’t have exterior terminals or a circuit breaker.
+However, being on the basic end of the scale, it doesn’t have exterior terminals or a breaker.

 Why Use A Battery Box?